 Radio Not Working

 So the radio in the Honda isn't working and simply says, "Code."
-This can be a little frustrating.
-If you took your car to a shop and it worked when it went in, but now it does not.
-Had something changed at the automotive store and the radio has no blissfully distracting noise coming from it?
-Checked your battery and/or replaced it and everything is working fine, except for that radio?
-For whatever reason, if your radio has power and simply says, "Code," "Enter Code" or whatever else along these lines.
+This can be a little frustrating, especially if you took your car to a shop and it worked when it went in, but now it does not.
+Did something change at the automotive store and now the radio has no blissfully distracting noise coming from it?
+They checked your battery and/or replaced it and everything is working fine except for that radio?
+For whatever reason, sometimes it happens that your radio has power and simply says, "Code," "Enter Code" or something else along these lines.

 We have a Honda Odyssey that my wife drives the majority of the time.
-After several calls that her van wouldn't start and I went and jumped it either to the driveway or at her place of employment.
+After several calls that her van wouldn't start, I went and jumped it either in the driveway or at her place of employment.
 I decided to look into what was going on.
 Unfortunately, I didn't test anything, but I found a loose positive connection on the post and assumed that the connection was bad and it was simply not recharging as well as it should.

-I finish changing the battery, and it is about 8 o'clock in the evening, and the van starts great, I leave it off, and it starts later in the night as well.
+I finish changing the battery, and it is about 8 o'clock in the evening.
+The van starts great, I leave it off, and it starts later in the night as well.
 I am happy with this, and I figure that everything is good to go.
 On the issue being the battery, I was correct, but all was not good to go.
-The next morning I get a call from my wife saying that her radio won't work, it simply says, "Code" on the display and nothing is functioning on it.
+The next morning I get a call from my wife saying that her radio won't work, it simply says, "Code" on the display, and nothing is functioning on it.

 Luckily, I stumbled upon a site on Honda's website that allowed a person to look up their own code.
 One still needs the VIN and the radio serial number, but we will go over how to find this.

 Overall, everything is great with the Honda Odyssey now.
-I had not known that Honda and other vehicle makers have an anti-theft radio code such as these.
+I didn't know before this that Honda and other vehicle makers have an anti-theft radio code such as these.

 Possible Issues and Serial Number Locations